-However, millennials expect to have the full range of options when interacting with your business, no matter the device they are using.
-Chatbots are ideal for meeting this expectation, as they can provide useful assistance with minimal input from the user, even prompting them with topics and questions to select at the tap of a button, so there is no need to type.
+However, millennials expect to have a full range of options when interacting with your business, no matter the device they are using.
+The chatbot technology is ideal for meeting this expectation, as it can provide useful assistance with minimal input from the user, even prompting them with topics and questions to select at the tap of a button, so there is no need to type.
 They even support the growing use of voice-activated devices to conduct business online.

-Chatbots are a great way to extend your site or app’s support for voice-activated searches coming from home assistant devices like Amazon Alexa.
-Customers are already browsing and shopping online by speaking to their home devices.
+Artificial intelligence chatbots are a great way to extend your site or app’s support for voice-activated searches coming from home assistant devices like Amazon Alexa.
+Millenials and Gen Z consumers are already browsing and shopping online by speaking on their home devices.
 However, this seamless experience breaks down if they have to switch to a different channel to get support.

 While sending an email or creating a support ticket using a voice assistant is possible, it is far from quick or convenient.
 While these virtual assistants can perform an impressive variety of functions, a chatbot dedicated to supporting your business can do far more than an assistant like Siri, which cannot interact with any of your backend systems to perform actions or find information for the user.

 Enabling voice users to speak to a chatbot instead lets them communicate more directly with your business.
-People often use voice assistants to interact with a company because they are busy with another task.
+People often use voice assistants to interact with a company because they are busy with other tasks.
 That means they can’t get out their phone to resolve an issue, so the ability to fix it easily through a chatbot prevents these situations from halting a purchase in its tracks.

 Looking for ways to connect with more millennials?